Dev8683/pvsneslibwiki/PVSneslib-and-Programmer-Notepad.md

 With Programmer's Notepad menu **File/Open project(s)**, open the //template.pnproj// file that is in the psneslib **template** directory.
 You will see 3 files on the Project Window.
-* hdr.asm is the file that defined the future snes rom definition.
+* hdr.asm is the file that defined the future SNES ROM definition.
-* Makefile is the file use to make the .sfc file.
+* Makefile is the file used to make the .sfc file.
 * template.c is the C source file.

 Open **Makefile** and change the path to use the correct directory for your snesdev installation.
 Example below show a **D:/devperso/snesdevkit** root entry for my snes developments, if you have **c:\snesdev**, you just have to change it to **/c/snesdev**.
 Same thing for your devkitsnes entry.